unstoppabledomains/docs/src/domain-registry-essentials/resolving-domain-records.md

-# Resolving Domain Records
+# Resolving domain records

 Resolving a domain is a process of retrieving a domain's records when the domain name and required record names are given.
 There are no limits to who can read domain records on the `Registry` side.
 Anyone with access to a mainnet Ethereum Node can resolve a domain.

 This section describes resolving domain records by making calls to Ethereum smart contracts using the Ethereum JSON RPC.
 For developers who would prefer a more straightforward solution, it might be more convenient to use the [resolution libraries](https://github.com/unstoppabledomains?q=resolution) that Unstoppable Domains maintains.

 To resolve a domain, your software must have access to the Ethereum network.
-For more information, see [Configuring an Ethereum Network Connection](resolving-domain-records.md#configuring--an-ethereum-network-connection).
+For more information, see [Configuring an ethereum network connection](resolving-domain-records.md#configuring--an-ethereum-network-connection).

 The simplest way to resolve a domain with Ethereum JSON RPC is to make a read-only call to `ProxyReader` smart contract. `ProxyReader` provides an API that allows users to resolve domains making just one call by passing only keys of records and a domain namehash.
 Without `ProxyReader` it would require executing at least two calls: one to obtain a domain resolver address and another one to get the records themselves.
 With `ProxyReader` it all happens under the hood.